How the Latest Google Update Impacted Local Businesses

 But first, let’s quickly bring everyone up-to-speed.

-Local SEO is a best way to market your products or services to customers that are local to your business sand searching for you based on region, zip code, or county.
+Local SEO is a great way to market your products or services to local customers who are actively searching for you based on region, zip code, or county.
 Many strategies can be employed to effectively use local SEO.

 These include getting your website ranked on business directories like Yelp, creating localized web content, receiving positive online reviews, and more.
 However, the strategy that trumps them all is getting a website ranked on search engines like Google.